 The left side figure below shows a ground loop under the influence of a magnetic field.
 The magnetic field causes electrical current to flow in the ground loop.
 The resistance of the loop converts the current flow into a voltage source between the ground input of the controller and the ground terminal of the sensor as shown in the right side figure below.

 Electrical loads can vary across a building, placing different currents into the ground system.
 If a large current is flowing in the ground system, and a sensor is placed in a circuit with a ground that also has a ground loop, then the voltage difference between the two ground points will be added to the signal.

-Figure 4 shows a fault current source injecting current into the ground system.
-If, as in the Michigan State study, the voltage across the ground system is two volts, then a fault voltage of two volts is added to the sensor’s signal as shown in Figure 5 below.
+The figure below at left shows a fault current source injecting current into the ground system.
+If, as in the Michigan State study, the voltage across the ground system is two volts, then a fault voltage of two volts is added to the sensor’s signal as shown in the figure below at right.

 Ground loops can render the best control system ineffectual.
 If you believe that ground loops may be causing a problem with your HVAC/R system, call your BAPI representative or download the BAPI Application Note: Avoiding Ground Loops from our website at www.bapihvac.com

 ANSI/NFPA 70, National Electric Code 2002 – National Fire Protection Association